October 10, 2002 • By Ed Wrather

 Bob Burke an Oklahoma City attorney, historian, and collector has given his collection of over 2,000 Bibles, to the University of Oklahoma.
 In this collection of Bibles, there are over 200 languages represented and the dates of publication range from 1492 to the year 2000.
 The collection is thought to be the largest privately owned collection, and it is estimated that it has a value of several hundred thousand dollars.
 However, many of the Bibles are priceless being irreplaceable.
 Burke related that the Bibles had just been packed into his office and that he was relieved “because they are now in safe hands and they will be used.”

-The Bible is inspired by God, it is living, powerful, and sharper than a human sword, and it is the “sword of the Spirit (Ephesians 6:17).”
-The Bible is also our spiritual food, which is needed just as frequently as physical food which we eat every day (Matthew 4:4).
+In addition, the Bible is our spiritual food, which is needed just as frequently as physical food which we eat every day (Matthew 4:4).
 The Bible gives us direction to the way of life (John 14:6; 1 Peter 1:23) and through the Bible we will find true success (Joshua 1:8).
 It is through the Bible that we will find strength to resist and overcome temptation (Psalm 119:9, 11).

 How large is your Bible collection?
 Within my reach are four Bibles and our family has a total of 15 or so and possibly more.
 I enjoy the way some of the Bibles look on the outside with nice leather covers and some have brightly colored designs, which are appealing to the eye.
 I like the feel of the pages, which are thin, and with gold on the edge.
 I like the small pocket Bible that I can carry with me concealed but ready for an emergency, just in case they ask us to lift our Bibles up in the air at a pastor's conference.